medic/cht-docs/content/en/apps/guides/debugging/obtaining-logs.md

 ## On the server

+### Feedback Documents

 Some unexpected errors are caught and stored in `feedback` docs and stored on the phone and later synced to CouchDB on the server.
 To access these, look for docs in the `medic-user-{username}-meta` or `medic-users-meta` databases.
 This is particularly useful to debug issues where you do not have physical access to the device.
 More information is available under [Managing Databases]({{< relref "apps/guides/database" >}}).

+### Server logs

+Server logs are located in the Docker containers.
+See [Sharing 4.x Logs]({{< relref "apps/guides/debugging/sharing-4x-logs" >}}) for more information on how to export logs from CHT `4.x` instances.

+#### Server log level

+By default, the CHT server logs are set to the `info` level.
+To change the log level to `debug`, you can set the `NODE_ENV` environment variable to `development`.
+A log level of `debug` can affect system performance and cause log files sizes to grow rapidly.
+It is recommended to temporarily set the log level to `debug` only when needed for troubleshooting.